QLe13/CatPaws/docs/index.md

 6. Do teachers have entirely separate accounts?
 7. Are teachers able to enroll students in their classes?
 Where would that happen?
 8. Are there any other requirements that will need to be edited?

+### Requirements Added by Client
+1. Each modification to classes or schedules needs to be auditable.
+This should include a timestamp for anytime that a class is created or modified, a student is registered or unregistered from a class, and a user identification for who performed the change.
+2. The current semester shall have a defined end (whether by date or manual), and any courses that a student is "currently" enrolled in should be moved to a history and the next semester shall start.

+# Project Team
+- Derian Mowen - Frontend Team
+- Joshua Gammon - Documentation and UI Edits
+- Lance Warden - Backend and Database
+- Matvey Popov - Backend and Database
+- Quang Le - Frontend and Project Functionality
+- Trevor Roddy - Frontend Team
+- Ty Jarrett - Teacher User Version
+- Vaughan Schulte - Note Taker